Where can I get home insurance coverage with a Pit Bull?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

+Pit bull owners have it ruff, fighting against many stigmas that exist around their beloved pups.
 If you have a pit bull then you need to be sure you have home insurance coverage for your pet.
-You’ll want to get multiple quotes from our free online rate tool or contact several insurers until you find one that offers this coverage.
+You’ll want to get multiple quotes to find an average cost you would be comfortable with from our free online rate tool or contact several insurers until you find one that offers this coverage.

-Finding Pit Bull homeowners insurance does not have to be difficult if you are willing to shop around.
+Finding pit bull homeowners insurance does not have to be difficult if you are willing to shop around.
+Even though some insurance companies have breed restrictions, you’ll find the one that fits you.
+Responsible dog owners should realize that having coverage for their pet means peace of mind for everyone.
 Just enter your ZIP code into the FREE tool now!

-You need to either get home insurance coverage that includes a pit bull or you will need to get an additional policy that will cover him or her.
+You need to either ask if your current provider, or any other provider if you’re shopping around, offers homeowners insurance policies that include a pit bull, or you will need to get an additional policy that will cover him or her.
+Sometimes those types of policy limits aren’t mentioned immediately, so you would need to ask for clarification.

 In addition to purchasing the right amount of home insurance that includes pit bull coverage, you should also take all necessary precautions with pet ownership.
 No matter how trusting you believe your dog is, you should never assume that your dog will not attack.
-Have a secure area to cage your dog when you have guests over at your house.
+Take precautions to prevent bite claims against your dog – never tell someone your dog is friendly in case your dog decides they don’t like that particular human or other dog.
+And when you have guests over, create a separated safe space for your dog in case they may not get along.

 If you know your dog is on the aggressive side, consider walking him with a muzzle to prevent unexpected attacks.